UoB-COMSM0166/2026-group-26/README.md

 Null hypothesis: The easy SUS score and the hard SUS score share the same distribution.
 Alternate hypothesis: The easy SUS score and the hard SUS score do not share the same distribution.
 Result: W test statistic=4 (number of non-tied pairs=5).
-So the null hypothesis was not rejected on a 90% confidence interval.
+So the null hypothesis was not rejected at a 90% confidence interval.
 This meant the test result is not statistically significant.

 The second Wilcoxon Signed-Rank Test is as follows:
 Null hypothesis: The easy NASA TLX score and the hard NASA TLX score share the same distribution.
 Alternate hypothesis: The easy NASA TLX score and the hard NASA TLX score do not share the same distribution.
 Result: W test statistic=1 (number of non-tied pairs=6).
-So the null hypothesis was not rejected on a 95% confidence interval.
+So the null hypothesis was not rejected at a 95% confidence interval.
 This meant the test result is not statistically significant.